jexxa-projects/Jexxa/README.md

 *   Simplify implementation of driven adapters by using strategies with well-defined APIs.
 *   Writing unit tests that not only test a domain specific use cases but also _explain_ them.

-To achieve these goals, Jexxa provides following features:
+For this purpose, Jexxa provides following features:
 *   Dependency injection without any framework specific @Annotations.
 *   Super simple API to integrate arbitrary driving adapter.
 *   Integrated most common driving adapters: RMI over REST, JMX, and JMS.